paulross/PyCppContainers/docs/sphinx/source/performance/performance_roundtrip.rst

     524288              5      0.000017699      0.000066024      0.000017893      0.000107562      0.000258436       14.602          0.0
     1048576             5      0.000034801      0.000130087      0.000035806      0.000207265      0.000500793       14.390          0.0

+.. raw:: latex

+    \end{landscape}

 When plotted in time the performance looks like this:

 .. image:: ../plots/images/roundtrip_bytes_time.png
     :height: 400px
     :align: center

-This is asymptotic to slightly over 10 GB/s round trip conversion time.
+This is asymptotic to around 5 GB/s round trip conversion time.

 The rate plot, that is the time value divided by the length of the bytes is: